Importance of Overlapping Network Nodes in Influence Spreading: Results

 \subsection{Distributions of Metrics}

 We started by first examining the properties of the individual nodes within a network to understand their contributions.
-We chose Betweenness Centrality as our metric, with $T=30$, for investigation, due to its widespread use in the literature.
-It was used, for example, in \cite{alasadi2024clustering} for a similar comparison, albeit with a different definition of Betweenness Centrality.
+We chose Betweenness Centrality as our metric due to its widespread use in the literature, and set the time parameter $T=30$.
+The metric was used, for example, in \cite{alasadi2024clustering} for a similar comparison, albeit with a different definition of Betweenness Centrality.
 We pooled all node-level metric values per dataset into a single aggregated distribution rather than treating each network separately.
 We analysed the distribution of node-level metrics in saturated networks for the CC model.
-Figure \ref{fig:ccdfs} presents the cumulative distribution functions (cdf:s) for the sets of OL and NOL nodes across multiple datasets.
+Figure \ref{fig:ccdfs} presents the cumulative distribution functions (cdf:s) for the sets of OL and NOL nodes, calculated for four different datasets.
 The first two shaded groups from the left (between the vertical dashed lines) represent the central 80\% of the OL and NOL distribution, bounded by the 10th and 90th percentiles.
-The second pair corresponds to the 91–99\% percentile range.
+The second pair of shaded groups corresponds to the 91–99\% percentile range.

-The distribution analysis clearly indicates a notable shift in bulk Betweenness Centrality values between OL and NOL nodes.
-Specifically, the NOL nodes' bulk consistently lies left of the OL bulk, revealing that NOL nodes typically possess lower Betweenness Centrality.
-A similar trend appears clearly within the top 10\% of nodes in the LJ and ORK datasets.
-In contrast, the FB dataset exhibits an opposite shift, with OL nodes slightly displaced to lower centrality values, while the wiki dataset shows nearly equivalent distributions between OL and NOL nodes within the top 10\%.
-The small OL\% could explain the advantage of NOL nodes in the top decile.
+The distribution analysis indicates a notable shift in the bulk Betweenness Centrality values between OL and NOL nodes such that the bulk of NOL nodes generally lie left of the OL bulk, revealing that the NOL nodes typically possess lower Betweenness Centrality.
+A similar trend appears within the top 10\% of nodes in the case of LJ and ORK datasets.
+In contrast, the FB dataset exhibits an opposite shift, with OL nodes slightly displaced to lower centrality values, while the wiki dataset shows nearly equivalent distributions between the OL and NOL nodes within the top 10\% range.
+The FB dataset exhibits a different behaviour, where the OL nodes do not dominate in the upper tail.
+This may be partly explained by the low proportion of overlapping nodes, but also reflect the nature of the circle definition, i.e., the friendship lists may not capture structurally cohesive or topologically meaningful subgraphs in the same way as group-based or category-based circles.
+Consequently, the overlap in the FB networks may not correspond to structurally influential positions, which highlights a limitation of attribute-based circle definitions in the low-overlap settings.